Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 It would have been great if all APIs out there were written as suspending functions that never blocks an execution thread.
 However, it is quite often not the case.
 Sometimes you need to do a CPU-consuming computation or just need to invoke some 3rd party APIs for network access, for example, that blocks the invoker thread.
-You cannot do that from the UI thread nor from the UI-confined coroutine directly, because that would block the UI thread and cause the freeze up of the UI.
+You cannot do that from the main UI thread nor from the UI-confined coroutine directly, because that would block the main UI thread and cause the freeze up of the UI.

 <!--- INCLUDE .*/example-ui-blocking-([0-9]+).kt

 fun Node.onClick(action: suspend (MouseEvent) -> Unit) {
-    val eventActor = actor<MouseEvent>(UI, capacity = Channel.CONFLATED) {
+    val eventActor = actor<MouseEvent>(Dispatchers.Main, capacity = Channel.CONFLATED) {
         for (event in channel) action(event) // pass event to action }
     onMouseClicked = EventHandler { event ->